tkzic/internet-sensors/README.md

 Twitter curl - the IOT hosting platforms keep going out of business...

+AR-Drone - I have no way of testing at this time

 =====

 Check this link for current status and instructions